feistydog/FeistyDB/README.md

 - `DatabaseSerializable ` is a type that can be serialized to and deserialized from a database column.

+Thread-safe access to a database is provided by `DatabaseQueue` and `ConcurrentDatabaseQueue`.

+- `DatabaseQueue` serializes work items on a database.

+- `ConcurrentDatabaseQueue` serializes write access to a database but allows concurrent readers.

 ## Examples

 ### Create an in-memory database